 Stock Options.
-Each stock option granted to the Named Executive Officers during 2010 may be exercised to purchase the designated number of shares of our common stock at an exercise price equal to the closing price of the underlying common stock on the grant date.
-During 2010, Named Executive Officers were granted only non-qualified stock options.
-Each Named Executive Officer's stock option award granted in 2010 has a maximum, term of eight years and is subject to a vesting schedule that requires the executive's continued employment or service.
-Stock option awards granted to Named Executive Officers in February 2010 as part of annual performance grants, as well as the promotion option granted to Mr. Ghosh in March 2010, generally vest and become exercisable on a monthly pro-rata basis over a four-year period following the grant date.
-Other stock option awards made during 2010 in connection with an executive's hire, recognition or retention also generally vest and become exercisable on a monthly pro-rata basis over a four-year period; however the first 25% of the shares subject to the stock option "cliff vests" on the first anniversary of the grant date and the remaining shares subject to the stock option vests in substantially equal monthly installments over the following three years.
+Each stock option granted to the Named Executive Officers during 2011 may be exercised to purchase the designated number of shares of our common stock at an exercise price equal to the closing price of the underlying common stock on the grant date.
+During 2011, Named Executive Officers were granted only non-qualified stock options.
+Each Named Executive Officer's stock option award granted in 2011 has a maximum term of eight years and is subject to a vesting schedule that requires the executive's continued employment or service through the vesting date.
+Stock option awards granted to Named Executive Officers in February 2011 generally vest and become exercisable on a monthly pro-rata basis over a four-year period following the grant date.